 The dental implant process varies slightly depending on whether patients are receiving traditional implants or the Teeth-in-a-Day procedure.
 However, all patients seeking dental implants will start on the same step—the initial consultation.

-In some cases, especially if Norman and Moore patients have had missing teeth for a while, there may not be enough bone left to support the implants.
+In some cases, especially if patients have had missing teeth for a while, there may not be enough bone left to support the implants.
 This doesn’t mean implants aren’t an option, however.
 It could just mean the patient will have to undergo bone grafting before implants can be surgically placed.

 Teeth-in-a-Day Procedure Process